 In general, every cover letter has the same basic structure, as follows:

-Date, Enforcement Action (EA) Numbers, Addresses.
-At the top of the first page, the cover letter begins with the NRC seal, followed by the date on which the report cover letter is signed and the report issued.
+Date, Enforcement Action (EA) Numbers (if necessary), Addresses.
+At the top of the first page, the cover letter begins with the NRC seal, followed by the date on which the report cover letter is signed and the report is issued.

-.
+EA numbers should be placed in the upper left-hand corner above the principal addressee’s name.
+EA numbers can be obtained from the NRR Enforcement Coordinator.

 The name and title of the principal addressee are placed at least four lines below the letterhead, followed by the company name and address.

+Before making a final enforcement decision in cases where the NRC is considering taking escalated enforcement action (i.e., more than Severity Level (SL) IV are considered), the NRC may issue an apparent violation.
+In such cases, a Choice Letter for written response is issued offering a predecisional enforcement conference (PEC) or alternative dispute resolution (ADR).
+If apparent violations are being considered for escalated enforcement, include the paragraphs outlined in Appendix A to this IMC in the cover letter.
+Sample cover letters for reports when a Choice Letter is issued can be found in the NRC Enforcement Manual, Appendix B, Form Numbers 1-I, 1-II, or 1-III.

+If there is contention to an inspection report and modifications are made to the findings based on an independent assessment, a revision to the findings is issued.

 Subject Line and Salutation.
 The subject line of the letter should state the facility name and inspection subject.
 The subject line should also contain the inspection report number and notice of violation or nonconformance, if applicable.
 The words “NOTICE OF VIOLATION” and/or “NOTICE OF NONCONFORMANCE” should be included if such notices accompany the inspection report.
 The entire subject line should be capitalized.
 The salutation is placed after the subject line.

 Introductory Paragraphs.
-The first two paragraphs of the cover letter should give a brief introduction, including the dates of inspection, purpose of the inspection, scope of the inspection, and whether any inspection activities were related to inspections, tests, analyses and acceptance criteria (ITAAC).
+The first two paragraphs of the cover letter should give a brief introduction, including the dates of inspection, purpose of the inspection, scope of the inspection, and whether any inspection activities were related to inspections, tests, analyses, and acceptance criteria (ITAAC).

 Body.
 The body of the letter should discuss the most important topics first.
 The cover letter should communicate the overall inspection results to a vendor’s or applicant’s management.
 Inspection findings, unresolved items (URIs), or pertinent information that could affect ITAAC closure should be included in the cover letter.
 Specific guidance on the inclusion of inspection information related to ITAAC is included in Appendices D and F of this IMC.